Recycling and/or Disposing Of Old Computer Equipment

 - Computers should have software and/or services de-authorised/deactivated.

-- iPods can be easily factory reset using iTunes.
+- iPods can be easily factory reset using the iTunes application (macOS 10.14 or earlier)/the Finder (macOS 10.15 or later).

 - Apple Airport Express/Base Stations/Time Capsules can be (factory) reset.